romeerez/orchid-orm/packages/docs/src/guide/query-builder-setup.md

 It is possible to override the parsing of columns returned from the database.

 See [column types document](/guide/columns-overview.html#override-column-types) for details.

+### autoPreparedStatements option

+This option was meant to speed queries up, but benchmarks cannot prove this, so simply ignore this option for now.

+`pg` node module used under the hood is performing "unnamed" prepared statements by default ([link](https://www.postgresql.org/docs/current/protocol-flow.html#PROTOCOL-FLOW-EXT-QUERY) to Postgres details about this).

+When the option is set to `true`, the query builder will generate a name for each different query to make the statement named.

 ### close